-Assessment of the degree to which council are investing in library resources.
-Higher proportion of items purchased in the last 5 years suggests a stronger investment in library resources.
+Assessment of the degree to which council services are utilised by the community.
+Higher proportion of visits suggests greater community utilisation of the library service.

 LB7 - Library members per population LB5 - Cost of library service per population

 Local Government (Planning and Reporting) Regulations 2020 - Schedule 2